cstl-kaist/cs473-2025-fall/logistics.md

 For all individual assignments, you should write the solution entirely on your own.
 Sharing or seeing other students' solutions (written material or code) is not allowed.
 If you discussed the assignment with anyone, you should explicitly list them in your report.

-For programming assignments, you may use third-party libraries, but you should give proper attribution.
-If the assignment asks you to implement a particular feature, you should create your own version.
+For programming work, you may use third-party libraries, but you should give proper attribution.

 For teamwork, you should try your best to contribute to your team's success and actively collaborate with your teammates.
 Making no or minimal contribution for any given milestone is problematic and can cause significant damage to your team.
 If that is the case, please report to the course staff and we will make appropriate adjustments to the team and grading, which might sometimes involve re-assignment of teams and individual grading.